 Impel Pharmaceuticals to Report First Quarter 2023 Financial Results on Friday, May 12, 2023

-/EIN News/ -- SEATTLE, May 05, 2023 (GLOBE NEWSWIRE) -- Impel Pharmaceuticals Inc. (NASDAQ: IMPL), a commercial-stage pharmaceutical company developing transformative therapies for people suffering from diseases with high unmet medical needs, today announced it will host a live webcast on Friday, May 12, 2023, at 8:30 a.m.
+SEATTLE, May 05, 2023 (GLOBE NEWSWIRE) -- Impel Pharmaceuticals Inc. IMPL, a commercial-stage pharmaceutical company developing transformative therapies for people suffering from diseases with high unmet medical needs, today announced it will host a live webcast on Friday, May 12, 2023, at 8:30 a.m.
 ET to report its first quarter 2023 financial results and provide a business update.

 To access the live conference call, please register using the conference link: https://register.vevent.com/register.
 A live webcast of the event will be available on the Investors section of the Impel Pharmaceuticals website at https://investors.impelpharma.com/.
 A replay of the webcast and accompanying slides will be available on the Impel Pharmaceuticals website following the event.